medtech-berkeley/chess4brainhealth/README.md

 - pygame (download using pip)

 Generator for over 25k mate-in-1 puzzles.
 Run main2.py in the pygame-chess folder to generate puzzles.

+Comments:
+- In main2.py, change the path_to_csv variable to the path to train.csv.